How Map-to-Map Transitions Work (Beware of the Transition Trap!)

 What Happened?

-Here's how the transit point works:
+How the transit point works

 Activation Prompt: When you enter the area where a transit point can be activated, an "Interact" prompt appears on your screen.

-Item Transfer Interface: An interface appears, allowing you to transfer items (both FIR and non FIR items) to your stash.
+Item Delivery Interface: An interface appears, allowing you to transfer items (both FIR and non FIR items) to your stash.
 You'll need to pay a fee that depends on the number of items you transfer.
 This is similar to interacting with the BTR on the Woods or Streets of Tarkov maps.

 Transition to the other map: After the usual queuing and loading screens, you will spawn in.